 Can you run library sessions for my students?

 We are happy to offer a variety of library sessions for your students.
 These sessions are tailored to your subject area and can provide support for a particular piece of coursework.
 They can include instruction on accessing and using online databases, formulating appropriate search strings and conducting a literature review.
 Please contact us us with details of your requirements.

 How can I request a new book?

 Members of staff are encouraged to submit recommendations for new additions to the book stock.
-These recommendations will then be considered by the relevant Faculty Liaison Adviser.
+These recommendations will then be considered by the relevant Faculty Liaison Librarian.
 Please use this form to submit requests:

-What sort of material can be scanned?
+What sort of material can be made available digitally?

 - Material which was originally published in the UK or US with the exception of publishers who have not signed up to the licence.
 See the CLA list of excluded publishers

 - Material owned by the Library or by a School which can be produced if requested by the CLA

-How much can be scanned?
+How much can be made available digitally?